cookiecutter-openedx/cookiecutter-openedx-devops/doc/README.rst

 These parameters identify high-level information about your Open edX installation.
 Additionally, Terraform relies on `AWS resource tags <https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html>`_ for programatically identifying and managing resources.
-The Cookiecutter parameters that follow, in addition to identifying your AWS account and data center, will also be used to generate the common sets of AWS resource tags that are used throughout your Open edX platform.
+The Cookiecutter parameters that follow, in addition to identifying your AWS account and data center, will also be used to generate the common sets of AWS resource tags that are used for programatic identification of all of the resources that Terraform creates for your Open edX platform.
 See this example screen shot of a typical AWS resource.
 In this case, an AWS RDS MySQL server instance:

 .. image:: ./cookiecutter-tags.png